mohwa/op-cordova/doc/preparing-iOS-framework.md

 * Make the file public

 ## Update the Install Script
-Update the reference to the file in build script
+Update the reference to the file in [`prepare.sh` script](https://github.com/openpeer/op-cordova/blob/master/prepare.sh)